MaartialGaming/SKnow/README.md

 ```
         docker-compose -f docker-compose-structure.yml build
 ```
-&nbsp    - to create and run the Docker volumes and containers concerning SKnow main structure (all the microservices):
+\t- to create and run the Docker volumes and containers concerning SKnow main structure (all the microservices):
 ```
         docker-compose -f docker-compose-structure.yml up -d
 ```